OctopusDeploy/docs/docs/insights/space-level-insights.md

 ### Time Zone

-The time zone of a report affects which day data is counted in when aggregating.
+The time zone of a report affects which day's data is counted when aggregating.
 The time zone should be chosen to reflect the most common understanding of what constitutes "midnight" for the team.

 ### Projects